hmxmilohax/rock-band-3-deluxe/readme.md

 ## Features

 ### Quality of Life
 * Max song limit increased to 8000.
-Above 5000 ccan lead to instability issues, use with caution.
+Above 5000 can lead to instability issues, use with caution.
 * Song select ambient noise modifier, default disabled
 * New menu, "RB3DX Menu", in game for additional modifications
 * Selectable song speed and track speed by 5% increments